oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ### **<mark>/invalid</mark>**
-When in the URL we have ad 'invalid' name, it return an erre:
+When the user inputs an invalid route, they the following error message.
 ```
 {
     "error": "Route not found"